Harsh98992/digitalMenu/handbook/handbook.md

 ### 1.16.1.
 Common Questions by Non-Technical Staff

-Q: How do I update menu items?
-A: Use the admin dashboard menu management section.
-Navigate to Menu > Items and click "Edit" on the item you want to modify.

 Q: How do I process orders?
 A: Monitor the order management dashboard and update order statuses as follows: